affinidi/affinidi-core-sdk/sdk/core/README.md

 ## Affinidi Infra dependencies
 This SDK using next Affinidi services:
-- affinidi registry (to ahcnor when applicable, resolve and update did/didDocument)
+- affinidi registry (to anchor when applicable, resolve and update did/didDocument)
 - affinidi verifier (to build credential request)
 - affinidi issuer (to build credential offer and verify credential offer response)
 - affinidi wallet backend (to store endrypted seed and encrypted VC optioanlly as backup)